-3.28.
-Increasingly public services are moving online and the pandemic has demonstrated that not all households have access to smart devices or broad band (either at all or at speeds that enable good access) - highlighting a digital divide.
+- 3.34.
+Increasingly, public services are moving online and the pandemic has demonstrated that not all households have access to smart devices or broadband (either at all or at speeds that enable good access) highlighting a digital divide.
 As such there is a risk that a sizeable number of residents may be digitally excluded from accessing services.
 Data from Merton Mencap shows that Merton carers are above the national average for digital poverty; 33% are basic or non-users compared with the national average of 22%, and likely to be the most digitally excluded group of residents.
-Over the period of this strategy we will be undertaking significant work to improve the ways in which residents and businesses can access services and communicate with us as a Council.
+Over the period of this strategy we will be undertaking significant work to improve the ways in which residents and businesses can access services and communicate with us as a Council. - 3.35.
+Data from the Office of National Statistics on internet users in 2020 has shown that 19% of disabled adults do not use the internet; digital inclusion must also be underpinned by accessibility.
+As a Council, we acknowledge the need to communicate with residents in an inclusive manner to ensure access to information and services.
 Avoiding further exclusion of digitally excluded households and individuals will be central to our approach to this work.